 When to Harvest Tapioca Root

-The roots can be harvested, cooked and eaten as soon as they form, but if you are looking for a somewhat substantial harvest, you may want to hold off for a while.
-Some early cultivars of cassava can be harvested as early as 6-7 months after planting.
-Most varieties of cassava, however, are typically of a plump harvestable size around the 8-9 month mark.
+The roots can be harvested, cooked, and eaten as soon as they form, but if you are looking for a somewhat substantial harvest, you may want to hold off for a while.
+Some early cultivars of cassava can be harvested as early as six to seven months after planting.
+Most varieties of cassava, however, are typically of a plump harvestable size around the eight to nine month mark.

 How to Harvest a Tapioca Plant

-A typical cassava plant may yield 4 to 8 individual roots or tubers, with each tuber potentially reaching 8-15 inches (20-38 cm.) long and 1-4 inches (2.5-10 cm.) wide.
+A typical cassava plant may yield four to eight individual roots or tubers, with each tuber potentially reaching 8 to 15 inches (20-38 cm.) long and 1 to 4 inches (2.5-10 cm.) wide.
 When harvesting tapioca roots, try to do so without damaging the roots.
 Damaged tubers produce a healing agent, coumaric acid, which will oxidize and blacken the tubers within a few days of harvest.

 At this point, the tubers can be removed from the base of the plant by hand.
 Freshly harvested cassava roots need to be eaten or processed within four days of harvest before they start deteriorating.
 Tapioca, anyone?